pudly/schmopera-hugo/content/articles/being-a-helpful-pianist-a-note-on-starting-notes.md

 date = "2016-11-14T13:36:00+00:00"
 lastmod = "2016-11-14T15:36:00+00:00"
 publishDate = "2016-11-14T15:36:00+00:00"
-short_description = "It's hard to describe why (acoustic physicists, please feel free to chime in here), but sometimes a singular note, played on the piano, can be hard to understand.
-It's not that the singer can't hear it, but the note lacks context." slug = "being-a-helpful-pianist-a-note-on-starting-notes" title = "Being a helpful pianist: a note on starting notes"
+short_description = "It&#039;s hard to describe why (acoustic physicists, please feel free to chime in here), but sometimes a singular note, played on the piano, can be hard to understand.
+It&#039;s not that the singer can&#039;t hear it, but the note lacks context." slug = "being-a-helpful-pianist-a-note-on-starting-notes" title = "Being a helpful pianist: a note on starting notes"
 +++